HPKCC

 Ruth Billingsley, Jim Lichon, Larayne Black

-We were
+We were pleased

-smaller size (20 to 30 feet), strong horizontal branching pattern, and
+to 30 feet), strong horizontal branching pattern, and bloom time 2 or

-bloom time 2 or 3 weeks later than the local dogwood.
-Kousa’s
+3 weeks later than the local dogwood.
+Kousa’s “flowers”

-“flowers” are 4 white, pointed bracts around a green center
+are 4 white, pointed bracts around a green center and when they cover

-and when they cover the tree make a starry effect.
-The bracts often
+the tree make a starry effect.
+The bracts often turn pink as they age.

-turn pink as they age.
-Raspberry-like fruits follow in August to October,
+Raspberry-like fruits follow in August to October, 1 inch in diameter,

-1 inch in diameter, very decorative and edible.
-In addition, the tree
+very decorative and edible.
+In addition, the tree turns maroon to scarlet

-turns maroon to scarlet in the fall, and the bark, as the tree ages,
+in the fall, and the bark, as the tree ages, exfoliates neatly into patterns

-exfoliates neatly into patterns of grey, tan, warm brown, and pale green.
+of grey, tan, warm brown, and pale green.

 Cladastris

-lutea, American yellowwood, is a member of the pea family which will
+lutea, American yellowwood, is a member of the pea family which will grow

-in winter, accenting the dramatic framework of the branches.
+accenting the dramatic framework of the branches.

-Each of
+Each of these

-in size and beauty with the years.
+and beauty with the years.

 Getting